nginxinc/nginx-wiki/source/modules/memc.rst

 This default size is the page size, may be ``4k`` or ``8k``.

 memc_ignore_client_abort
 ^^^^^^^^^^^^^^^^^^^^^^^^

-:Syntax: *memc_ignore_client_abort on|off*
+:Syntax: ``memc_ignore_client_abort on|off``
 :Default: *off*
 :Context: *location*

 Determines whether the connection with a memcache server should be closed when a client closes a connection without waiting for a response.

 This directive was first added in the ``v0.14`` release.

-.. _installation instructions:
+.. _memc.installation:

 Installation
 ------------

-You're recommended to install this module (as well as the Nginx core and many other goodies) via the `ngx_openresty bundle <http://openresty.org>`_.
+You're recommended to install this module (as well as the Nginx core and many other goodies) via the `ngx_openresty bundle <http://openresty.org>`__.
 See the `installation steps <http://openresty.org/#Installation>`_ for ``ngx_openresty``.

 Alternatively, you can compile this module into the standard Nginx source distribution by hand:

-Grab the nginx source code from `nginx.org <http://nginx.org/>`_, for example, the version 1.7.2 (see [[#Compatibility|nginx compatibility]]), and then build the source with this module:
+Grab the nginx source code from `nginx.org <http://nginx.org/>`_, for example, the version 1.7.2 (see `nginx compatibility <memc.compatibility_>`_), and then build the source with this module:

 .. code-block:: bash